-Excellent for improving cardiovascular fitness and stamina and strengthening and toning the muscles, when doing pool noodle workouts the water will support your weight and provide resistance.
+Excellent for improving cardiovascular fitness and stamina and strengthening and toning the muscles, the water will support your weight and provide resistance when doing pool noodle workouts.

 Following is a pool noodle exercise routine for you to try that is as effective as it is fun.
-Do 3 sets of each exercise, three times a week, with one day’s break in between sessions.
+Do 3 sets of each exercise three times a week, with one day’s break between sessions.

 Before you Start

 Start your pool noodle exercise routine with a 10-minute Warm-Up consisting of light jogging on the spot, jumping rope, Walking Lunges, or similar.

 Do the exercises with bare feet, or wear water shoes if you want more traction when working on the pool floor.

 Just because you’re not sweating doesn’t mean you don’t need to stay hydrated, so drink water as often as you do when exercising on land.

 For safety’s sake, when exercising in a pool, ensure someone else is present or use a public pool with a lifeguard on duty.

 Exercise 1 – Works the abs, the hips, and the legs

 1. While floating in deep water, position the noodle across your upper back and under your arms, holding one end in either hand.